WeblateOrg/weblate/docs/user/profile.rst

 .. _subscriptions:

-Subscriptions
+Notifications
 +++++++++++++

 You can subscribe to various notifications on :guilabel:`Subscriptions` tab.
-You will receive notifications for selected events on chosen projects for languages you have indicated for translation (see above).
+You will receive notifications for selected events on watched or administered projects.

-If you are an owner of some project, you will always receive some important notifications, like merge failures or new language requests.
+Some of the notifications are sent only for events in your languages (for example about new strings to translate), while some trigger at component level (for example merge errors).

+You can toggle notifications for watched projects, administered project and it can be further tweaked per project and component.
+To configure (or mute) notifications per project or component, visit component page and select appropriate choice from the :guilabel:`Watching` menu.

 .. note::